 You know those days you dread as a teacher… the ones where you have a pep assembly or a bus evacuation practice that messes up your schedule so that you only see some of your classes, but not all of them.
-Then you either have to fill a day or have a class or two behind until who knows when.
+Teaching middle school science makes it even worse… you either have to fill a day or have a class or two behind until who knows when.

 I had that day.
 I had been dreading it all week because the weird schedule can be so hard to come back from.
 My 7th graders were learning the difference between qualitative and quantitative data.
 I wanted to give them something they could do to practice this skill without killing a day.

 That’s when I came up with the idea for the Mint Lab.
 The Mint Lab answers the question, “Does mint really make your mouth cold?”

 As an adult, I know the answer is no. But this was just the kind of misconception that my middle school science students would have – a perfect, simple question to test!

 - Collect and record quantitative data from an experiment.

 - Show them their hypothesis can be incorrect (about half guessed it made water cold, the other half guessed it didn’t.